 Free cash flow (FCF) measures a company’s financial performance.
-It shows the cash that a company can produce after deducting the purchase of assets such as property, equipment, and other major investments from it’s operating cash flow.
-In other words, FCF measures a company’s ability to produce what investors care most about: cash that’s available be distributed in a discretionary way.
+It shows the cash that a company can produce after deducting the purchase of assets such as property, equipment, and other major investments from its operating cash flow.
+In other words, FCF measures a company’s ability to produce what investors care most about: cash that’s available to be distributed in a discretionary way.

 Types of Free Cash Flow

-When someone refers to FCF it is not always clear what they mean.
+When someone refers to FCF, it is not always clear what they mean.
 There are several different metrics that people could be referring to.

 The most common types include:

-- Free Cash Flow to the Firm (FCFF) also referred to as “unlevered”
+- Free Cash Flow to the Firm (FCFF), also referred to as “unlevered”

-- Free Cash Flow to Equity also knows as “levered”
+- Free Cash Flow to Equity, also knows as “levered”

 To learn more about the various types, see our ultimate cash flow guide.

 Knowing the company’s free cash flow enables management to decide on future ventures that would improve the shareholder value.
-Additionally, having an abundant FCF indicates that a company is capable of paying their monthly dues.
+Additionally, having an abundant FCF indicates that a company is capable of paying its monthly dues.
 Companies can also use their FCF to expand business operations or pursue other short-term investments.